 Working abroad sounds like an adventure to many people.
-However, job search in Germany needs more than just the obvious Germany cover letter and Germany CV writing and translation - it requires methodical preparation.
+However, a job search in Germany needs more than just the obvious Germany cover letter and Germany CV writing and translation - it requires methodical preparation.
 You will be forced to solve issues that probably did not even cross your mind when you decided to go for jobs in Germany.

-Do not take to lightly the enormous impact the Germany cover letter can have on the results of your adventure!
+Do not take too lightly the enormous impact the Germany cover letter can have on the results of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unusual selection trends and new to you management culture.

 Your Germany cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, grab the employer's interest, and draw them in for a closer look at your international CV.

-When applying for a employment in Germany, you may use either German or English, depending on the company and your fluency.
-Write in German to Germany companies and in English or other foreign language to international ones.
+When applying for employment in Germany, you may use either German or English, depending on the company and your fluency.
+Write in German to German companies and in English or other foreign languages to international ones.
 Stick to one language once chosen.

-It is no problem to write your cover letter in other language then German.
-However, some knowledge of the German is expected, because it is considered necessary to cope with daily office life and life outside of work.
+It is no problem to write your cover letter in other languages than German.
+However, some knowledge of German is expected, because it is considered necessary to cope with daily office life and life outside of work.

 Write your Germany cover letter in a short and professional style using power words and action verbs.
-Usually it contains three or four paragraphs.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.

-Type your Germany cover letter on one to maximum two A4 format pages in a conservative style and in strict chronological order.
-In some traditional professions, such as medicine, the handwritten letter is preferred.
+Type your Germany cover letter on one to a maximum of two A4 format pages in a conservative style and in strict chronological order.
+In some traditional professions, such as medicine, a handwritten letter is preferred.